The Angel Next Door Spoils Me Rotten: Anime

 A second season was announced during an event for the anime series on October 8, 2023.
 The staff and cast from the first season are reprising their roles, with Chihiro Kumano replacing Wang as director.
-The season is set to premiere in April 2026.
+The season aired from April 3 to June 19, 2026.
+The opening theme song is "You are a Lover" (君は恋人, Kimi wa Koibito) performed by Masayoshi Ōishi.
+The ending theme is a cover of Dreams Come True's "Ureshii!
+Tanoshii!
+Daisuki!" performed by Manaka Iwami.
+The second season is set to run for 12 episodes.